Variations on Muchnik's Conditional Complexity Theorem: Muchnik's Theorem and Extractors

-(This is a standard argument from the computational XOR Lemma, see~\cite{Gol95}.)
 Now we fix a value of $r_i$ (set it to $0$ or $1$) so that inequality~(\ref{approx-ineq}) remains true.
-This bit must be included into the description of $u$ given $b$ and $p$.
-W.l.o.g. we assume that $r_i=1$, and in the sequel we omit $r_i$ in our notations.
-If the word $p$ defined above and a ``typical'' sequence $r_{i+1}\ldots r_{m}$ are given, Arthur can approximate $\hat u$ and then reconstruct $u$ (using decoding algorithm for $\LDC_{n,\delta}$).
+This bit must be included into the description of $a$ given $b$ and $p$.
+Without any loss of generality we assume that $r_i=1$, and in the sequel we omit $r_i$ in our notations.
+In other words, instead of $g_{r_i}(x,r_{i+1} \ldots r_m)$ we write

+If the word $p$ defined above and a ``typical'' sequence $r_{i+1}\ldots r_{m}$ are given, Arthur can approximate $\hat u$ and then reconstruct $a$ (using decoding algorithm for $\LDC_{n,\delta}$).
 So, Arthur chooses at random several copies of $r_{i+1}\ldots r_{m}$ and tries to approximate $\hat u$ with each copy.
 Further we explain how it works.